 Farro is an ancient grain high in protein that is grown in Emilia-Romana, Tuscanyand other regions of Italy.
 I really like the farro products from Poggio del Farro, a family owned company in Tuscany.
 They have a range of products that are delicious, healthy and easy to prepare.
-Try combining flavorful farro wheat berries with seasonal vegetables and a lemon Dijon vinaigrette and you’ll surprise yourself with how simple it is to prepare a stunning and mouthwatering main course or side dish for your family and friends.
+Try combining flavorful farro wheat berries with seasonal vegetables and this lemon Dijon vinaigrette and you’ll surprise yourself with how simple it is to prepare a stunning and mouthwatering main course or side dish for your family and friends.

 I created this recipe for my cooking shows with Smeg in Chicago and New York City.
 While Spring had sprung in Italy, little did I know that a snow storm would be heading my way when we landed in Chicago last week!
 We arrived with sunshine and optimal temps but awoke to a flurry of snow.
 It was quite a sight.
 Luckily it was just a one day ordeal and the snow quickly melted in the following days.
 Thank goodness!
 I am so over winter…bring on spring and all the good seasonal fruits & veggies, t-shirts and light weight coats and longer days of sunshine.